Times Square Ball: Broadcasting

 As a public event, the festivities and ball drop are often broadcast on television.
 Since the mid-1990s, a host pool feed has been provided to broadcasters for use in coverage, which for 2016–17 consisted of 21 cameras.
 Since 2009–10, an official webcast of the ball drop and its associated festivities has been produced, streamed via Livestream.com.
-Since 2022–23, the webcast has been hosted by actors, Jonathan Bennett, Jeremy Hassel, and Bennett's husband Jaymes Vaughan.
+Since 2022–23, the webcast has been hosted by actors, Jonathan Bennett, Jeremy Hassell, and Bennett's husband Jaymes Vaughan.

-The event is covered as part of New Year's Eve television specials on several major U.S. television networks, which usually intersperse on-location coverage from Times Square with entertainment segments, such as musical performances (some of which held live in Times Square as part of the event).
-By far the most notable of these is Dick Clark's New Year's Rockin' Eve; created, produced, and originally hosted by the entertainer Dick Clark until his death in 2012 (with Regis Philbin filling in for its 2004–05 broadcast), and currently hosted by Ryan Seacrest, the program first aired on NBC in 1972 before moving to ABC, where it has been broadcast ever since.
+The event has been covered as part of New Year's Eve television specials on several major U.S. television networks, which usually intersperse on-location coverage from Times Square with entertainment segments, such as musical performances (some of which held live in Times Square as part of the event).
+By far the most notable of these is Dick Clark's New Year's Rockin' Eve; created, produced, and originally hosted by the entertainer Dick Clark until his death in 2012 (with Regis Philbin filling in for its 2004–05 broadcast), and currently hosted and executive produced by Ryan Seacrest, the program first aired on NBC in 1972 before moving to ABC, where it has been broadcast ever since.
 New Year's Rockin' Eve has consistently been the most-watched New Year's Eve special in the U.S. annually, peaking at 25.6 million viewers for its 2017–18 edition.
 Following the death of Dick Clark in April 2012, a crystal engraved with his name was added to the 2013 ball in tribute.

 As of 2022–23, with Fox having quietly discontinued New Year's specials, and NBC having moved theirs from Times Square to Miami in 2021, CBS is the only other major English-language broadcast network to also provide coverage from Times Square, having added segments co-hosted by WCBS-TV chief meteorologist Lonnie Quinn to New Year's Eve Live: Nashville's Big Bash beginning that year.

 Spanish-language network Univision broadcasts ¡Feliz!, hosted by Raúl de Molina of El Gordo y La Flaca.
 On cable, CNN carries coverage of the festivities, known as New Year's Eve Live, currently hosted by Anderson Cooper and Andy Cohen (the latter first replacing Kathy Griffin for 2018).
-Fox News carries All-American New Year, which was most recently hosted by Jimmy Failla of Fox News Saturday Night.
+Fox News carries the All-American New Year Bash, currently hosted by Jimmy Failla of Fox News Saturday Night.